deco-cx/apps/wake/README.md

 </p>

 <p align="center">
-A Wake, marca da Locaweb Company, nasceu pensando em toda a jornada do cliente, de uma maneira muito mais fluida e com integrações consistentes.
-Nossa marca está dividida em três pilares de negócios: Wake Commerce (Plataforma Headless, Hub de marketplace e OMS), Wake Experience (Ferramenta de marketing Cloud focada no comportamento do consumidor) e Squid by Wake (Plataforma de influenciadores digitais).
+Wake, a Locaweb Company brand, was born thinking about the entire customer journey, in a much more fluid way and with consistent integrations.
+Our brand is divided into three business pillars: Wake Commerce (Headless Platform, Marketplace Hub and OMS), Wake Experience (Cloud marketing tool focused on consumer behavior) and Squid by Wake (Digital influencer platform).

-Wake é o game changer em tecnologia para quem pensa grande e quer ir além, com foco incansável em alta performance a cada detalhe.
+Wake is the game changer in technology for those who think big and want to go further, with a tireless focus on high performance in every detail.

 This app wrapps Wake Commerce API into a comprehensive set of loaders/actions/workflows empowering non technical users to interact and act upon their headless commerce.